 Safety has always been a main concern and problem when dealing with chemical plants.
 The plant layout plays a critical role in the safety of the plant as ambulances and firefighters need to be able to reach all parts of the plant.
 The location of the plant and the environmental impact of the plant have to be researched.
 The design of the plant has to implement safe operations and preventing methods that meet the requirements of the different health, safety and environmental acts.
 Some environmental problems are CO2 and other greenhouse gas emissions and toxic chemical release into used process water.

 The objective is to choose a suitable location for the plant to be erected, which will minimize the environmental effect on neighbouring settlements and surrounding nature.
 Safety considerations need to be incorporated into the plant layout and an environmental impact assessment (EIA) and HAZOP needs to be done.

 The site must be selected while considering the availability of Natural gas or Syngas, practicalities associated with recruitment, job creation, market size, competition and surrounding settlements.
 The EIA needs to include the risks, impact, emissions diagram and all the applicable acts.

 The 98.5% DME produced has a retail price that varies between 1 and 4 $ per kg depending on the purity and the location.
 The production of green fuels attracts large incentives from most governments around the world and makes for an attractive economic model.
-“The Dimethyl Ether (DME) Market was worth USD 4.92 billion in the year 2014 and is expected to reach approximately USD 11.72 billion by 2023, while registering itself at a compound annual growth rate (CAGR) of 10.12% during the forecast period” (Quoted from Globe Newswire News Room, 2017).
-Due to the fast growing international market and, a great opportunity arise to locally produce and export DME in Africa.
+“The Dimethyl Ether (DME) Market was worth USD 4.92 billion in the year 2014 and is expected to reach approximately USD 11.72 billion by 2023 while registering itself at a compound annual growth rate (CAGR) of 10.12% during the forecast period” (Quoted from Globe Newswire News Room, 2017).
+Due to the fast-growing international market and, a great opportunity arises to locally produce and export DME in Africa.